suchyta1/suchyta_utils/README.md

 There are "submodules" for different kinds of utilities:

 * `mpi` -- Functions for wrapping and simplifying syntax for common MPI functionality to distribute/collect data during MPI jobs
-* `jk` -- Automatically generate (and save) jackknife realizations of an arbitrary function given data distributed on a sphere.
+* `jk` -- Automatically generate (and save) jackknife realizations of an arbitrary function given data distributed on a sphere
-* `db` -- Talking to your area of the DES DB (or that of other users)
+* `db` -- Managing your user area (or talking to that of other users) in the DES DB

 <h1> Examples </h1>